isayahc/video-text/README.md

-# README.md

-## Video Text Overlay
+# Video Text Overlay

 This Python script allows you to add text overlays to specific segments of a video.
 Unlike Textwrap, you can append to the text on the current screen and the position of the original text will remain constant.
-You can provide multiple text instructions to add text to different parts of the video.

-# Video Text Overlay

-This Python script allows you to add text overlays to specific segments of a video.
 You can provide multiple text instructions to add text to different parts of the video.

 ## Requirements